-If faced with a DWI in San Marcos it is important to know that there is help available.
+If faced with a DWI in Texas it is important to know that there is help available.
 However, you should also know that if you have refused to submit to chemical testing, or failed a blood or breath intoxication test for a DWI, you only have 15 days to request an administrative license suspension to get your driver’s license back.
-Our DWI lawyer in San Marcos can help you in trying to avoid the suspension of your driver’s license.
+Our DWI lawyer in Texas can help you in trying to avoid the suspension of your driver’s license.

-If you have been charged with a DWI in San Marcos, it is imperative that you speak with an experienced DWI lawyer in San Marcos who can zealously represent you and aggressively protect your rights.
+If you have been charged with a DWI, it is imperative that you speak with an experienced DWI lawyer who can zealously represent you and aggressively protect your rights.
 Case will ensure that you get the best result.

 What you need to know about DWI Charges